Douglas Reservoir - General Information

-A new regulation went into effect on March 1, 2008.
-It is a five-fish per day limit of walleye and sauger in any combination.
+There is a five-fish per day limit on walleye and sauger in any combination.
 There is no length limit on sauger, but only one may be 16-inches or longer.
 The minimum length limit remains at 15-inches for walleye.

 White bass are a schooling fish that can provide some exciting fishing when they make spawning runs up the French Broad River in the late winter.
 They are a short-lived species (4-6 years), and the population can fluctuate greatly.
 There is a 15-fish daily creel limit with no size restriction.

 Anglers can expect to find channel, blue, and flathead catfish in Douglas.
 Catfish feed more by taste than by sight and their natural foods include crayfish, worms, fish, insects, decaying animal matter, and mollusks.
 Spawning takes place when surface temperatures approach 75-degrees; rocky ledges and cavities are the preferred spawning habitat.

 Only one 34-inch or longer catfish may be harvested per day.
 There is not a harvest limit for catfish under 34-inches.

 Largemouth bass - March through June.
 Spinner baits in chartreuse or white and Carolina-rigged lizards are good.
 Other popular lures are Rattle Traps, DD-22's and electric red worms.
 Concentrations of largemouth bass have been observed in the creek channels after the water has been drawn down in the fall.